Skip to content

 Visit MiFinity

-MiFinity is an iGaming-focused closed-loop eWallet, not a primary PSP.
+MiFinity is an iGaming-focused closed-loop eWallet rather than a primary PSP.
 1,300+ live casino and sportsbook sites use it as an alternative deposit method alongside their main acquirer.
-Founded 2002 (as NXSystems) in Belfast, FCA-authorized in the UK and MFSA-licensed in Malta, with UnionPay Principal Member status for China and APAC funding.
-80+ payment methods aggregate inside the wallet, 17 currencies, 21 languages, 223 countries — but no United States, which rules MiFinity out for US-regulated sportsbooks.
+Founded in 2002 (as NXSystems) in Belfast, it is FCA-authorized in the UK and MFSA-licensed in Malta, with UnionPay Principal Member status for China and APAC funding.
+80+ payment methods aggregate inside the wallet, across 17 currencies, 21 languages and 223 countries, though no United States, which rules MiFinity out for US-regulated sportsbooks.
 The B2B product is the iFrame 2.0 cashier (in-flow KYC, failed-card retry, method switching without leaving the operator's site) plus PayAnyBank and PayAnyCard for player payouts.
-Player-side fees are public (1.8% deposit, €1 withdrawal, 2.99% FX); merchant-side pricing is custom and unpublished.
-UK sales £21.5M in 2024 with 124% three-year growth.
-Trustpilot 3.5/5 from ~1,560 consumer reviews, Glassdoor 4.4/5 from 34 employees.
-Management-owned since the 2020 buyout led by CEO Paul Kavanagh and CFO Kieron Nolan.
+Player-side fees are public (1.8% deposit, €1 withdrawal, 2.99% FX), while merchant-side pricing is custom and unpublished.
+UK sales were £21.5M in 2024 with 124% three-year growth.
+Trustpilot is 3.5/5 from ~1,645 consumer reviews, and Glassdoor 4.4/5 from 34 employees.
+The company has been management-owned since the 2020 buyout led by CEO Paul Kavanagh and CFO Kieron Nolan.

 Quick Info